Schizophrenia

-Schizophrenia is a mental disorder characterized by continuous or relapsing episodes of psychosis.
-Major symptoms include hallucinations (typically hearing voices), delusions, and disorganized thinking.
-Other symptoms include social withdrawal, decreased emotional expression, and apathy.
-Symptoms typically develop gradually, begin during young adulthood, and in many cases never become resolved.
+Schizophrenia is a mental disorder characterized variously by hallucinations (typically, hearing voices), delusions, disorganized thinking or behavior, and flat or inappropriate affect.
+Symptoms develop gradually and typically begin during young adulthood and rarely resolve.
 There is no objective diagnostic test; diagnosis is based on observed behavior, a psychiatric history that includes the person's reported experiences, and reports of others familiar with the person.
-To be diagnosed with schizophrenia, symptoms and functional impairment need to be present for six months (DSM-5) or one month (ICD-11).
-Many people with schizophrenia have other mental disorders, especially substance use disorders, depressive disorders, anxiety disorders, and obsessive–compulsive disorder.
+For a formal diagnosis, the described symptoms need to have been present for at least six months (according to the DSM-5) or one month (according to the ICD-11).
+Many people with schizophrenia have other mental disorders, especially mood, anxiety, and substance use disorders, as well as obsessive–compulsive disorder (OCD).

 About 0.3% to 0.7% of people are diagnosed with schizophrenia during their lifetime.
 In 2017, there were an estimated 1.1 million new cases and in 2022 a total of 24 million cases globally.
-Males are more often affected and on average have an earlier onset.
-The causes of schizophrenia include genetic and environmental factors.
+Males are more often affected and on average have an earlier onset than females.
+The causes of schizophrenia may include genetic and environmental factors.
 Genetic factors include a variety of common and rare genetic variants.
-Possible environmental factors include being raised in a city, childhood adversity, cannabis use during adolescence, infections, the ages of a person's mother or father, and poor nutrition during pregnancy.
+Possible environmental factors include being raised in a city, childhood adversity, cannabis use during adolescence, infections, the age of a person's mother or father, and poor nutrition during pregnancy.

-About half of those diagnosed with schizophrenia will have a significant improvement over the long term with no further relapses, and a small proportion of these will recover completely.
+About half of those diagnosed with schizophrenia will experience a marked improvement over the long term with no further relapses, and a small proportion of these will recover completely.
 The other half will have a lifelong impairment.
 In severe cases, people may be admitted to hospitals.
 Social problems such as long-term unemployment, poverty, homelessness, exploitation, and victimization are commonly correlated with schizophrenia.
 Compared to the general population, people with schizophrenia have a higher suicide rate (about 5% overall) and more physical health problems, leading to an average decrease in life expectancy by 20 to 28 years.
 In 2015, an estimated 17,000 deaths were linked to schizophrenia.

-The mainstay of treatment is antipsychotic medication, along with counseling, job training, and social rehabilitation.
-Up to a third of people do not respond to initial antipsychotics, in which case clozapine may be used.
-In a network comparative meta-analysis of 15 antipsychotic drugs, clozapine was significantly more effective than all other drugs, although clozapine's heavily multimodal action may cause more side effects.
+The mainstay of treatment is antipsychotic medication, including olanzapine and risperidone, along with counseling, job training, and social rehabilitation.
+Up to a third of people do not respond to initial antipsychotics, in which case clozapine is offered.
+A network meta-analysis of 15 antipsychotic drugs found that all were more effective than placebo for schizophrenia, with clozapine showing the highest efficacy; side effect profiles differ substantially across drugs.
 In situations where doctors judge that there is a risk of harm to self or others, they may impose short involuntary hospitalization.
 Long-term hospitalization is used on a small number of people with severe schizophrenia.
 In some countries where supportive services are limited or unavailable, long-term hospital stays are more common.